matthewhchan/linkify/README.md

 [^1]: The syntax for the replacment patterns follows [`String.prototype.replace`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#specifying_a_string_as_a_parameter).

-Now, all text that matches the regular expression will be highlighted as though they were links in *Live Preview* mode, and clicking on the text will open the link in a browser.
+Now, any text that matches the regular expression will be highlighted as though they were links in *Live Preview* mode, and clicking on the text will open the link in a browser.

-*The underlying text is not modified.
-This plugin makes no changes to your `.md` files.*

 For example, if the regular expression is `@(\w+)` and the link is `http://twitter.com/$1`, then any occurrence of `@obsdmd` in your notes will link to `http://twitter.com/obsdmd`, and the same is true for any other Twitter handle preceded by a `@`.